lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```cpp
             pluginsForDevices[deviceName] = plugin;
 ```
-8. Finally load the model passing the plugin created for the specified device, again using the name given same as it is on the command line ("Load" class will be described later):
+8. Finally load the model passing the plugin created for the specified device, again using the name given same as it appears on the command line ("Load" class will be described later):

 ```cpp
        // --------------------Load networks (Generated xml/bin files)-------------------------------------------